gcatabr1/sas_parser/readme.md

 ## To-Do
 Things to consider adding or improving on:
-- paralizing (muliprocess package) the main parse routine
+- parallelizing (muliprocess package) the main parse routine
 - pass a copy of the script (text) to each parser instead of the filename - so as to avoid opening the file for each parser